 The “Tortie” or Tortoiseshell Persian cat is a feline with a double or two-color coat of interblent colors with a small amount of white.

-The color combines most frequently observed are black, blue, cream, lilac, red, and chocolate.
+The color combinations most frequently observed are black, blue, cream, lilac, red, and chocolate.
 In America, Persians who are tortoiseshell and white are referred to as calico.

 All varieties of Tortoiseshell Persians have acute copper eyes.